ManuelGuerra0/UFIT-Academic-Technology/README.md

 # UFIT-Academic-Technology

-AR (Augmented Reality) Physics Lab App to be used in the classroom Project can be found here: https://drive.google.com/drive/folders/1-cxI4bw84r-8p4_MuBM-0bsWlXqcrVOh?usp=sharing
+AR (Augmented Reality) Physics Lab App to be used in the classroom\n Project can be found here: https://drive.google.com/drive/folders/1-cxI4bw84r-8p4_MuBM-0bsWlXqcrVOh?usp=sharing